-- (1) In this Law, unless the context requires otherwise, a reference to: - (a) a statutory provision includes a reference to the statutory provision as amended or re-enacted from time to time; - (b) a person includes any natural person, body corporate or body unincorporate, including a company, partnership, unincorporated association, government or state; - (c) an obligation to publish or cause to be published a particular document includes, unless expressly provided otherwise in this Law, publishing or causing to be published in printed or electronic form; - (d) a day means a calendar day; - (e) a business day means a normal working day in the DIFC; - (f) a calendar year means a year of the Gregorian calendar; - (g) the masculine gender includes the feminine; - (h) \$ is a reference to United States Dollars; - (i) the singular includes the plural and vice versa. - (2) Headings in this Law do not affect its interpretation. - (3) In this Law, a reference to registering or recording an instrument or information in the folio of the Register is a reference to registering or recording it in (or in the case of a folio kept in paper form, on) the folio of the Register for the lot or lots concerned.
+- (1) In this Law, unless the context requires otherwise, a reference to: - (a) a statutory provision includes a reference to the statutory provision as amended or re-enacted from time to time; - (b) a person includes any natural person, body corporate or body unincorporate, including a company, partnership, unincorporated association, government or state; - (c) an obligation to publish or cause to be published a particular document includes, unless expressly provided otherwise in this Law, publishing or causing to be published in printed or electronic form; - (d) a day means a calendar day, unless expressly stated otherwise.
+If an obligation falls on a calendar day which is either a Friday or Saturday, or an official UAE holiday in the DIFC, the obligation shall take place on the next calendar day which is a business day; - (e) a business day means a normal working day in the DIFC; - (f) a calendar year means a year of the Gregorian calendar; - (g) the masculine gender includes the feminine; - (h) \$ is a reference to United States Dollars; - (i) the singular includes the plural and vice versa. - (2) Headings in this Law do not affect its interpretation. - (3) In this Law, a reference to registering or recording an instrument or information in the folio of the Register is a reference to registering or recording it in (or in the case of a folio kept in paper form, on) the folio of the Register for the lot or lots concerned.